Amcol188/criticalowl/content/articles/What-Do-Cher-&-Eddie-Murphy-Have-In-Common?-This-$85Mm-Home-7.md

 +++
 title = "What Do Cher & Eddie Murphy Have In Common?
-This $85Mm Home" date = "2018-01-28" author = "Seth Demsey" tags = ["housing"] showthedate = true
+This $85Mm Home 7" date = "2017-07-28"
+author = "Seth Demsey"
+tags = ["housing"]
+showthedate = true